The SI Leeds Literary Prize

 Welcome to the biennial prize for unpublished fiction by Black and Asian women resident in the UK aged 18 years and over.

 The prize has been created and run by Soroptimist International of Leeds, in partnership with two well established and highly regarded literary organisations, the Ilkley Literature Festival and independent publishers Peepal Tree Press.
 The prize aims to act as a loudspeaker for Black and Asian women’s voices, and a platform to discover exciting new talent, from a group largely under-represented on our bookshelves.
 The Prize works closely with a range of other established literary partners to enable increased support for our winning writers, including Arvon, The Literary Consultancy, and New Writing North.
+The Prize is made possible by grant funding from Arts Council England’s Grants for the Arts scheme and sponsorship by Aspire-igen.
+A huge thanks to all who make the Prize possible.

 In the words of our patron, Bidisha: